Lukmon-ll/Group1hospitalproject/MVP_README.md

 - Creating and Updating a Car allows dropdown selection for a related Doctors.
 - Creating and Updating a schedule allows dropdown selection for both a Spot and a Car.
 - Views for all functions, with necessary view models created.
+- Cars display a list of all parking bookings related to them.

 ### Future Development
 - Separate admin page and client page